feltus/OSG-GEM/README.md

 ## Example Workflow Setup

-The worklow cloned from github contains an example config file as well as example input files from the 21st chromosome of Gencode Release 24 of the GRCh38 build of the human reference genome, as well as two small FASTQ files containing
+The worklow cloned from github contains an example config file as well as example input files from the 21st chromosome of Gencode Release 24 of the GRCh38 build of the human reference genome.
+Two small FASTQ files containing
-200,000 sequences from NCBI dataset SRR1825962.
+200,000 sequences from NCBI dataset SRR1825962 lie within the _Test_data_ directory of the workflow.
 To run the test workflow, the user must copy the _osg-gem.config.template_ file:

         $ cp osg-gem.conf.template osg-gem.conf

-The workflow can then be launched by running:
+The workflow, configured to run Hisat2 and Stringtie, can then be launched by running:

         $ ./submit